gvsakash3/gvsakash3/readme.md

 I'm a CS grad student specializing in Artificial Intelligence, at Northwestern University.
 My primary interest lies in expanding my repertoire to galvanize decision strategy and generate actionable insights.

 I bring deep technical expertise & hands-on experience in Data Science & Analytics, Software Development, DL and Robotics; having explored specialized projects across various domains.
-I've collaborated with some of the leading researchers, professionals and best clientele in past few years to deliver highly tailored data-driven solutions, and bridged the gap from research to effective real-world deployment.
+I've collaborated with some of the leading researchers, professionals and various clientele in past few years to deliver highly tailored data-driven solutions, bridging the gap from research to effective real-world deployment.

-In short, I've worked as a Data Scientist, Software Developer & ML / Data Engineer.
-To know more, check out my **[Portfolio](https://gvsakash.github.io)** here.
+In short, I've worked as a Data Scientist, Software Developer & ML/Data Engineer.
+To know more, check out my **[webpage](https://gvsakash.github.io)**.

 I'm best reached via [email](mailto:gvsakash@u.northwestern.edu) or [LinkedIn](https://linkedin.com/in/gvsakash).
 Always open for interesting chats and collaboration!
 <!--